daronphang/programming-resources/cloud-computing/AWS/services/database/dynamodb.md

 ### Monitoring

-DynamoDB supports CloudWatch and CloudTrail; but it also supports DynamoDB Streams which tracks adn emits events based on table changes i.e. similar to Aurora Activity Streams.
+DynamoDB supports CloudWatch and CloudTrail; but it also supports **DynamoDB Streams** which tracks and emits events based on table changes i.e. similar to Aurora Activity Streams.

+### Streams

+Captures data modification events (add, delete, modify) in near real-time in DynamoDB table.
+Stream records have a lifetime of 24h.
+You can combine it with AWS Lambda to create a trigger.

 ## Components